WKDSMRT/realsense-gstreamer/README.md

 - src/gstrealsensedemux.cpp:317:    // TODO handle src pad events here
 - src/gstrealsensedemux.cpp:454:  // TODO What do we need to do in _flush?
 - src/gstrealsenseplugin.cpp:334:          // FIXME Not exact format match
-- set plugin defines specific to WKD.SMRT/RealSense
 - Maybe add capability to generate synthetic data if no camera is connected.
-    - Should be develop mode only
+    - Should be developer mode only

 ### Tests
-- Test application in Python or C++
-- The source may be run using gst-launch
+- The source may be run using gst-launch.
 ```
 gst-launch-1.0 -v -m realsensesrc ! videoconvert ! autovideosink
 ```